rimonim/wormsplot/README.md

   wormsplot('year', 'country', 'name', worm.color = 'initial',
             worm.args = list(linewidth = 5.1, lineend = 'round'), region.label.width = 22, label.args = list(size = 3.6)) +
   labs(title = "The Lives of Winners of the Nobel Prize in Physics 1901-1907")
+#> Warning: Your data is not formatted in standard worm format.
+#> ℹ Make sure that each worm has one data point for each new step, plus one extra
+#>   for the end of each worm
 ```

 <img src="man/figures/README-nobel_physicists-example-1.png" width="100%" />